Committees of the Board of Directors

 The Compensation Committee develops appropriate compensation policies for the senior management and directors of the Corporation, including its stock option plan.
 It also evaluates senior managers.
 These responsibilities include reporting and making recommendations to the Board of Directors.
 The Committee has also been mandated to review the compensation of Directors and to ensure that it realistically reflects the responsibilities and risks involved in the position.

 All members of the Compensation Committee are independent Directors and have extensive experience with mining companies.
 The Committee meets at least annually to discuss executive compensation in accordance with policies approved by the Board.
-The current members of the Committee are Martin Wong, John Booth and Réjean Gosselin.

 Compensation Philosophy and Objectives